7 Myths About Addiction You Still Believe

 - Peer Pressure

-Men are more likely to be addicted to drugs – but the rate for female drug abuse is on the rise, faster than that of men.
+Men are more likely to be addicted to drugs – but the rate of female drug abuse is on the rise than that of men.
 Furthermore, while it’s true that many addicts are poor, the fastest-growing demographic for substance abuse lies in those who economically qualify as upper class.

-Stress and peer pressure go towards creating an environment where addiction is possible, as do accidents and chronic illnesses like chronic pain or migraines, or a family history of drug abuse.
+Stress and peer pressure create an environment where addiction is possible, as do accidents and chronic illnesses like chronic pain and migraines or a family history of drug abuse.
 Furthermore, some people could have no history of drug abuse in the family but are still genetically predisposed to alcoholism.

 2. Addiction Cannot Be Beaten Alone

-While it’s true that many systems of addiction treatment are based on group efforts, group therapy, group confessions and dedicated treatment facilities (from rehab to sober living houses and halfway homes), the myth that addiction is something you cannot beat alone are simply untrue, as well.
+While it’s true that many addiction treatment systems are based on group efforts, group therapy, group confessions, and dedicated treatment facilities (from rehab to sober living houses and halfway homes), the myth is that addiction is something you cannot handle alone is simply untrue, as well.

 That doesn’t mean, however, that you will.
-There’s no telling whether you can beat your addiction alone until you do – but many people manage it, especially in the case of alcoholism or nicotine.
-It’s unknown why some people can beat their vices alone and others can’t get past the critical curve without help, but it further goes to show that addicts and addiction cases are never cut from the same cloth.
+There’s no telling whether you can beat your addiction alone until you do – but many people manage it, especially with alcoholism or nicotine.
+It’s unknown why some people can beat their vices alone and others can’t get past the critical curve without help, but it further shows that addicts and addiction cases are never cut from the same cloth.